ThomasLobker/KRYPTON/README.md

 - User authorization
 - Registration of users on the network of a provider
 - Deploying providers with outbound proxy address
-- Reservation and withdrawals of NeoGas during phone calls (_not yet available in version 1_)
+- Reservation and withdrawals of NeoGas during phone calls (_not yet available in initial version_)

 [Read more](contract/README.md)